Engaging the Doctrine of Revelation

 "In his Engaging the Doctrine of Revelation Matthew Levering offers a stunning tour d'horizon of the intense and varied discussion on the mediation of revelation through Church and Scripture before and subsequent to Vatican II.
 Levering enters fearlessly into some of the most disputed issues in modern exegesis and theology and confronts some of the toughest challenges mounted by critics inside and outside the Church.
 Levering's new book astutely formulates the present state of the question and charts a constructive way forward for Catholic theology in its perennial task of understanding and defending the ecclesial, liturgical, and doctrinal mediation of revelation.
 A 'must read' for anyone who wants to understand what is theologically at stake and under dispute when one engages the doctrine of revelation today."

-Reinhard Hütter, Duke University Divinity School; author of Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas
+Reinhard Hütter, The Catholic University of America; author of Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas

 "Matthew Levering has struck gold with his latest book.
 For over thirty years, Avery Dulles's Models of Revelation has been the benchmark.
 Engaging the Doctrine of Revelation builds on and surpasses Dulles's work, and should replace it as a standard text for students and seminarians.
 In clear prose and careful argumentation, Levering offers readers an overview of the status quaestionis, deftly distinguishing between dead ends and living truth.
 Students and scholars interested in the relevant questions surrounding the doctrine of revelation now have a reliable source that--with a steady hand through bumpy terrain--exercises a retrieval of the teachings of the Second Vatican Council and of the broad catholic tradition.
 I cannot recommend this book highly enough."